 ENG 1013-Regular has three contact hours per week.
-ENG 1015-Intensive has five contact hours per week.
-The Intensive class uses the additional contact time to focus more intensely on grammatical issues and to give students opportunities to receive additional tutoring from the professor and student interns during all stages of the writing process.
+ENG 1015-Intensive has three contact hours per week plus additional online assignments and conferences to focus more intensely on grammatical issues and to give students opportunities to receive additional tutoring from the professor and student interns during all stages of the writing process.